-Installing a standard absorption cell on a Mark 7 burner
+Installing a Standard Absorption Cell on a Mark 7 Burner

-To install a standard absorption cell on a Mark 7 burner, do the following:
+To install a standard absorption cell on a Mark 7 burner:

-- 1. Lift the left hand spring and pass the left hand side of the cell through the cut out in the mounting bracket. - 2.
-Gently release the left hand spring. - 3.
-Lift the right hand spring, gently push the cell fully home and gently release the right hand spring.
-The cell should be positioned as shown in the diagram above. - 4.
-Position the central inlet stem in the cell holder slot.
+- 1 Lift the left hand spring and pass the left hand side of the cell through the cut out in the mounting bracket. - 2 Gently release the left hand spring. - 3 Lift the right hand spring, gently push the cell fully home and gently release the right hand spring.
+The cell should be positioned as shown in Figure 15. - 4 Position the central inlet stem in the cell holder slot. - 5 Fit one end of the purple/black pump tubing to the drain outlet of the plasma gas/liquid separator (see Figure 15).
+To the other end attach the drain tubing that leads to the waste vessel.
+Ensure that the tubing is free of kinks or sharp bends so that the waste liquid will drain freely into the waste vessel.

-Figure 16.
+Figure 15.
 Mark 7 burner with standard absorption cell in cell holder positioned on top